brycegallo/Linux-From-Scratch/Instructions.md

 EOF
 ```

-create a bashrc file to define the settings for new bash shell instances
+Create a bashrc file to define the settings for new bash shell instances.
+MAKEFLAGS can be changed to reflect the number of cores available on the host system, the default here is 4
 ```
 cat > ~/.bashrc << "EOF"
 set +h